cdhowie/netflix-no-ipv6-dns-proxy/README.md

 problem in the DNS process allows us to precisely block exactly what we want blocked (\*.netflix.com) and nothing that we don't want blocked.

+## Dependencies

+The only dependency is Twisted Names for Python.

 ## Installation

 Clone this repository into `/opt/fix-netflix-dns`.
 (You can clone as any user,